powerof3/ClassicParalysis/README.md

-# FEC Helper plugin
+# Classic Paralysis
-Helper plugin for Frozen Electrocuted Combustion (FEC)
+SKSE plugin that makes all paralysis spells freeze the target in place